 Introducing Dr. Small Talk

-I am naming this newsletter after my short-lived late blog, Dr. Small Talk, which is meant to be a joke because I am constitutionally incapable of it.
-This incapacity drives my mother insane, because she is conflict adverse and all the topics I’m drawn to tend to generate it.
-She once interrupted a lively debate about US foreign policy toward Iran by positioning herself at the head of the table and pounding on it repeatedly until silence fell.
+I am naming this newsletter after my short-lived late blog, Dr. Small Talk — a reference to an art I’ve never mastered.
+This incapacity drives my conflict-adverse mother insane.
+She once interrupted a lively debate about US foreign policy by positioning herself at the head of the table and pounding on it repeatedly until silence fell.
 “At dinner,” she proclaimed, “we do small talk, nice talk, we talk about nice things like the weather.
 Small talk.”
-Unfortunately for my dear mother not even the weather is a bastion of safety these days.
+Unfortunately for my dear mother, not even the weather is a bastion of safety these days.
 But perhaps I can be a better dinner companion if I have a separate outlet for my thoughts about history, politics, religion, violence, and everything else she has banned from the dining table.

-This, dear reader, is what to expect: I’m going to aim for something of substance twice a month.
-I am a historian by training and a teacher by trade, and this newsletter will reflect that.
-I am more comfortable with analyzing sources than offering pure punditry, and will usually bring a bit of text to unpack.
+Readers can expect something of substance twice a month.
+I am a historian by training and a teacher by trade, and am more comfortable analyzing sources than offering pure punditry.
+I will usually bring a bit of text to unpack.
 This could be an archival document, a few paragraphs of scholarly work, or an advertisement.
 Though I have a PhD in Middle Eastern Studies, I am generalist at heart — drawn to far too many topics for a traditional academic career built upon hyper-specialization.
 You can expect to see all of them pop up at some time: contemporary politics, history, religion, philosophy, literature, and even the occasional film or television show.

 Subscribe to get full access to the newsletter and publication archives.